A Caratheodory theorem for the bidisk via Hilbert space methods: Differentiability at -points

-Divide by $t$ and let $t\to 0+$ to obtain equation (\ref{formDph}).
-Since $x_\tau(.)$ is analytic on $\Htau$, so is $D_{-\de}\ph(\tau)$ as a function of $\de$; since $x_\tau(.)$ is homogeneous of degree $0$ in $\de$, $D_{-\de}\ph(\tau)$ is homogeneous of degree $1$.
-Furthermore, since equation (\ref{formDph}) holds for any $y\in Y_\tau$, it holds when $y = x_\tau(\de)$.
-Since $y^j=0$ when $|\tau^j|< 1$ we deduce equation (\ref{eqd7}). \end{proof} \blue The following observation can be regarded as an analog of equation (\ref{valeta2}) in the classical Julia-Carath\'eodory theorem -- indeed, it can easily be proved by the application of the classical theorem, Theorem \ref{thma1}, to the one-variable function $\psi(\la)\df\ph(\la\tau)$.
+The following observation can be regarded as an analog of equation (\ref{valeta2}) in the classical Julia-Carath\'eodory theorem -- indeed, it can easily be proved by the application of the classical theorem, Theorem \ref{thma1}, to the one-variable function $\psi(\la)\df\ph(\la\tau)$.
 We give an independent proof. \begin{corollary} If $\tau\in\tb$ is a $B$-point for $\ph\in\Schur$ then

 \end{corollary} \begin{proof} By definition of $x_\tau$ and Theorem \ref{2.16},

 Combine this fact with equation (\ref{eqd7}) to obtain